rbisdorff/Digraph3/docSphinx/tutorial.rst

 Four **decision objectives** of more or less equal importance are guiding Alice's choice:

     #. *maximize* the attractiveness of the study place (GEO),
-    #. *maximize* the attractiveness in her further studies (LEA),
+    #. *maximize* the attractiveness of her further studies (LEA),
     #. *minimize*  her financial dependency on her parents (FIN),
     #. *maximize* her professional perspectives (PRA).

-The decision consequences Alice wishes to take into account for evaluating the potential study programs with respect to each of the four objectives are modelled by the following **family of criteria**.
+The decision consequences Alice wishes to take into account for evaluating the potential study programs with respect to each of the four objectives are modelled by the following **coherent family of criteria** [26]_.

 .. table:: Alice's family of performance criteria
    :name: famCrit